 Theresa Baw, Barrister, Frederick Jordan Chambers

 Theresa Baw is a barrister who was admitted to legal practice in 2001 and was called to the New South Wales Bar in 2006.
-Theresa's areas of practice are public and administrative law, and commercial and contract law, with extensive expertise in migration law.
-She has appeared before the High Court in migration law matters, including unled in a special leave application.
-Theresa has wide-ranging experience in all levels of migration and citizenship matters, from appearing in the Administrative Appeals Tribunal to appearing unled before the Full Court of the Federal Court of Australia.
-She is also admitted to practice in the Supreme Court of Nauru and has successfully appeared in that jurisdiction in migration cases.
-Prior to being called to the Bar, Theresa practised as a solicitor including at top-tier law Minter Ellison.
-She has authored numerous articles including in Key Issues in Judicial Review (Federation Press).
+Theresa practices mainly in migration law and administrative law matters.
+She has appeared before the High Court in migration law matters.
+Theresa has a wide-range of experience regularly appearing at all levels from the Administrative Review Tribunal to the Full Court of the Federal Court of Australia.
+She also teaches constitutional law at the University of New South Wales and administrative law at Macquarie University.
+Theresa is also admitted to practice in the Supreme Court of Nauru and has successfully appeared in that jurisdiction in refugee law cases.
+She also regularly presents at legal seminars in both migration law and administrative law.
+She was selected to review the decision-making processes of the NSW Registry of Births, Deaths and Marriages and her recommendations have been used to implement policy and staff training.
+Prior to being called to the Bar, Theresa practiced as a solicitor including at top-tier law firm Minter Ellison.
+She has authored numerous articles, including in Key Issues in Judicial Review (Federation Press).
 She holds a Master of Commerce from Macquarie University, and a Bachelor of Laws (first class honours) and a Bachelor of Economics, from the University of Sydney.